jruby-gradle/jruby-gradle-plugin/README.md

 ## Compatilibity

-This plugin requires Gradle 2.0 or better
+This plugin requires Gradle 2.0 or better.

 ## Bootstrap